-Macy’s, Inc. Named 2017 Best Place to Work for LGBT Equality.
-Macy’s, Inc. earned 100 on the Human Rights Campaign (HRC) Corporate Equality Index (CEI).
+Macy’s, Inc. Inc. Earns 100 Percent on Human Rights Campaign Foundation’s 16th Annual Scorecard on LGBTQ Workplace Equality.
 HRC’s CEI is the national benchmarking tool on corporate policies and practices pertinent to LGBT employees.

 2016 MBN USA Corporate 101 Recognized Macy’s as one of America’s Most Admired Corporations for Supplier Diversity.

 2015 Frederick Douglass Medallion for Corporate Citizenry from the New York Urban League 50th Anniversary Frederick Douglass Dinner pays homage to the event’s namesake, Frederick Douglass, while celebrating modern day heroes and companies who embody that same commitment to equality for all.

 Macy's, Inc. received the 2015 UNCF President's Award for their support of UNCF as it works to strengthen the pipeline of African American students who go through college and become tomorrow's leaders.